-The mean mercury and PCB concentrations in Channel Catfish from Lake Chabot were 77 and 7 ppb, respectively.
-OEHHA recommends a maximum of two servings a week of Channel Catfish for the sensitive population (women 18 to 45 years and children 1 to 17 years) based on mercury, and a maximum of seven servings a week for the general population (women 46 years and older, and men 18 years and older), based on mercury or PCBs.
+The mean mercury concentration in Channel Catfish from Lake Del Valle was 249 ppb.
+OEHHA recommends a maximum of one serving a week of Channel Catfish for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of two servings a week for the general population (women 46 years and older, and men 18 years and older), based on mercury.